Boiler lagging deterioration — thermographic survey

 What Steam Lagging Surveys Identify

 Steam and condensate systems operating with degraded or missing insulation waste significant energy and create burn hazards to personnel.
-Thermography provides a rapid, non-contact survey of the entire distribution network.
+Thermography provides a rapid, non-contact survey of the entire distribution network, conducted without system shutdown or process disruption.

 • Missing, collapsed, or wet lagging on steam distribution pipework